 A hybrid provisioning architecture allows organizations to pre-provision to a set of applications (typically on-premises) but use OIDC, SAML, and SCIM-based connectors to enable JIT provisioning (primarily used in cloud and SaaS product use cases).

-Ian Glazer is the Senior Vice President for Identity Product Management at Salesforce.
-His responsibilities include leading the product management team, product strategy and identity standards work.
-Prior to that, he was a research vice president and agenda manager on the Identity and Privacy Strategies team at Gartner, where he oversaw the entire team’s research.
-He is the co-founder IDPro, the professional organization for digital identity management, and works to deliver more services and value to the IDPro membership, raise funds for the organization, and help identity management professionals learn from one another.
-During his career in the identity industry, he has co-authored a patent on federated user provisioning, co-authored and contributed to user provisioning specifications, is a noted blogger, speaker, and photographer of his socks.
+Ian Glazer is the founder and president of Weave Identity – an advisory services firm.
+Prior to founding Weave, Ian was the Senior Vice President for Identity Product Management at Salesforce.
+His responsibilities include leading the product management team, product strategy, and identity standards work.
+Earlier in his career, Ian was a research vice president and agenda manager on the Identity and Privacy Strategies team at Gartner, where he oversaw the entire team’s research.
+He is a Board Emeritus and the co-founder of IDPro and works to deliver more services and value to the IDPro membership, raise funds for the organization, and help identity management professionals learn from one another.
+During his career in the identity industry, he has co-authored a patent on federated user provisioning, co-authored and contributed to user provisioning specifications, and is a noted blogger, speaker, and photographer of his socks.

 Lori Robinson is the Vice President of Enterprise Identity Product Management at Salesforce where leads a team responsible for Salesforce’s enterprise identity management program.
 Before joining Salesforce she was the VP Product and Market Strategy at SailPoint.
 She also served as the Managing Vice President and Analyst at Gartner where she covered the identity governance and administration, privileged access management, and consumer IAM markets.
 Lori is a recognized industry thought leader, speaker, and publisher.
 She is passionate about advancing opportunities for women in IT and has led various user groups, round tables, and events for women in identity.